ubisoft/NGitLab/NGitLab.Mock/readme.md

 # NGitLabMock ease the writing of unit tests

-Import NGitLab mock and create fake depots without really creating a depot on a gitlab instance.
+Import NGitLab mock and create fake depots without really creating a depot on a GitLab instance.

 It allows to write simple unit tests on code that uses GitLab.